shree131/Heavy-Traffic-Indicators-Analysis/README.md

 ## Future Directions

-To build on this work, future analysis could explore:
+My goal for this project is to take it a step further by applying **Linear Regression** to model and predict traffic volume.
+To build on this work, future analyses could explore:

-- **Real-time data integration** for live predictions.
+* **Real-time data integration** for live traffic predictions
-- **Accident reports and roadwork data** to refine traffic estimations.
+* Incorporating **accident reports and roadwork data** to improve the accuracy of traffic volume estimates
-- **Vehicle type segmentation** for more granular insights.
-- **Geospatial analysis** to detect location-specific congestion hotspots.

 ## How to Run